Need exciting yet easy holiday ideas for family night?

 Start by reading the classic!

-One of the most exciting parts of the movie is the dancing men that serve piping hot cocoa.
-So, set up a simple hot cocoa bar in your home.
+Next, when you get to the scene of men dancing while they serve hot chocolate, join the fun!
+Set up a simple hot cocoa bar in your home.
 Put out hot chocolate with festive mugs, marshmallows, candy canes, and whipped cream.
-Let the kids make their own fun concoctions and sing along.
+Then, let the kids make their own fun concoctions and sing along.